itamae-kitchen/mitamae-build/README.md

 TBD

-## Note
+## Description

-The service level of this repository is low.

 * The released binaries are manually built on SPARC servers.
   There's no well-maintained environment to automatically build mitamae binary for SPARC.

+* This repository's service level is low.
-* Do not expect frequent releases for future mitamae versions.
+  Do not expect frequent releases for future mitamae versions.